Honest Reviews: Table For One At The Old Lahaina Luau

 How To Choose A Luau To Go To In Maui?

-With so many options, how did I land on Old Lahaina, other than it taking the top spot on TripAdvisor?
+With so many options, how did I land on Old Lahaina?

-I don’t necessarily recommend against going to one of these if you’re staying at the hotel, but personally, I wouldn’t go out of my way.
-So goodbye to:
+I don’t necessarily recommend against going to one of these if you’re staying at the hotel, but personally, I would rather go to full non-hotel luau experience.
+That narrowed down my choices:

 That left 1) Old Lahaina 2) Te Au Moana 3) Huak’i Luau Maui.

 The reviews were very positive for Old Lahaina and Te Au Moana.
-I liked that Huak’i Luau Maui is family run, but it also looked smaller and a few reviews mentioned that it was not by the water.
-That was a shame and important for me.
+I liked that Huak’i Luau Maui is family run, but it also looked smaller and a few reviews mentioned that it was not by the water – something that was important to me.

 A Tasty Welcome To Old Lahaina

-I arrived a little before 5:45, just as a crowd started to form around the entrance.
-Checking in was quick and not long after, I had a tropical drink in my hands and a fresh lei around my neck.
+I arrived a little before 5:45 pm, just as a crowd started to form around the entrance.
+Checking in was quick, and not long after, I had a tropical drink in my hands and a fresh lei around my neck.

-There was about an hour to kill before the dinner started, so I grabbed my drink and walked around to enjoy the festivities set up around the main stage.
+There was about an hour to kill before the dinner started, so I grabbed my drink and walked around to enjoy the festivities.
 The sun was starting to set beautifully and I couldn’t feel more relaxed taking in the afternoon breeze and warmth.

 There were performers teaching guests how to dance and showing other the art of Hawaiian craftsmanship.
 One guy was even making some fresh poi, a paste made from grinding down the root of a taro plant.